Important Notice

 Jessie Cheing

-Chief Human Resources Officer
+Chief People Officer

 Jessie holds a Master of Business Administration from Rutgers Business School and a Bachelor in Accounting and Finance from London School of Economics and Political Science.
-She has 20 years of human resources and transformation project experience in the financial services, consumer goods, automotive and pharmaceutical industries across Asia.
+She has over 20 years of human resources and transformation project experience in the financial services, consumer goods, automotive and pharmaceutical industries across Asia.

 Jonathan Tan